Union Vale, New York

 Union Vale is a town in Dutchess County, New York, United States.
 The population was 4,558 at the 2020 census.

 The town is in the south-central part of the county.
-It is part of the Poughkeepsie–Newburgh–Middletown, NY Metropolitan Statistical Area as well as the larger New York–Newark–Bridgeport, NY-NJ-CT-PA Combined Statistical Area.
+It is part of the Kiryas Joel-Poughkeepsie–Newburgh, NY Metropolitan Statistical Area as well as the larger New York–Newark–Bridgeport, NY-NJ-CT-PA Combined Statistical Area.
 The town is 15 mi east of the city of Poughkeepsie and 70 mi north of New York City.

 History

 The region was originally part of the Beekman Patent.
 The town was first settled circa 1716, and was formed in 1827 from the towns of Beekman and LaGrange.

 Geography

 According to the United States Census Bureau, the town of Union Vale has a total area of 97.9 km2, of which 97.1 km2 is land and 0.8 km2, or 0.86%, is water.
 The highest point is atop Clove Mountain, at 1400 ft above sea level.

 The towns adjacent to Union Vale are Beekman to the south, LaGrange to the west, Washington to the north, and Dover to the east.

 New York State Route 55 runs through the southwestern part of the town.

 Sky Acres Airport, a general aviation facility, is located in the northwestern part of the town.

+The Young Judaea Camp Sprout Lake is located in Verbank, which was established in 1976 as a camp for children grades 2–8, focused on Zionist and Jewish education.